anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

    DISK_GB or CUSTOM_*)
 -  Inventory: Each resource provider maintains the total and reserved quantity of one or more classes of resources.
-For example, RP_1 has available inventory of 16 vCPU, 16384 MEMORY_MB and 1024 DISK_GB.
+For example, RP_1 has an available inventory of 16 vCPU, 16384 MEMORY_MB and 1024 DISK_GB.
 -  Traits are qualitative characteristics of the resources from a resource provider.
 For example, the trait for RPA_1 "is_SSD" to indicate that the DISK_GB provided by RP_1 are solid state drives.